Casella Waste Systems (CWST)

 Casella Waste Systems Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Casella Waste Systems’s ROIC averaged 3.6 percentage point decreases each year.
+On average, Casella Waste Systems’s ROIC decreased by 3.2 percentage points annually each year over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 11. Balance Sheet Assessment